Hawaiian Kingdom: French invasion (1849)

 In August 1849, French admiral Louis Tromelin arrived in Honolulu Harbor with the La Poursuivante and Gassendi.
-De Tromelin made ten demands to King Kamehameha III on August 22, mainly demanding that full religious rights be given to Catholics, (a decade earlier, during the French Incident the ban on Catholicism had been lifted, but Catholics still enjoyed only partial religious rights).
+De Tromelin made ten demands to King Kamehameha III on August 22, mainly that full religious rights be given to Catholics, (Catholics enjoyed only partial religious rights).
 On August 25 the demands had not been met.
-After a second warning was made to the civilians, French troops overwhelmed the skeleton force and captured Honolulu Fort, spiked the coastal guns and destroyed all other weapons they found (mainly muskets and ammunition).
-They raided government buildings and general property in Honolulu, causing damage that amounted to $100,000.
+After a second warning, French troops overwhelmed the skeleton force and captured Honolulu Fort, spiked the coastal guns and destroyed all other weapons they found (mainly muskets and ammunition).
+They raided government buildings and general property in Honolulu, causing $100,000 in damage.
 After the raids the invasion force withdrew to the fort.
 De Tromelin eventually recalled his men and left Hawaiʻi on September 5.

 Foreign relations

-Anticipating foreign encroachment on Hawaiian territory, King Kamehameha III dispatched a delegation to the United States and Europe to secure the recognition of Hawaiian independence.
+Anticipating foreign encroachment on Hawaiian territory, King Kamehameha III dispatched a delegation to the United States and Europe to secure recognition of Hawaiian independence.
 Timoteo Haʻalilio, William Richards and Sir George Simpson were commissioned as joint ministers plenipotentiary on April 8, 1842.
-Simpson left for Great Britain while Haʻalilio and Richards to the United States on July 8, 1842.
-The Hawaiian delegation secured the assurance of U.S. president John Tyler on December 19, 1842, of Hawaiian independence and then met Simpson in Europe to secure formal recognition by the United Kingdom and France.
+Simpson went to Great Britain while Haʻalilio and Richards traveled to the United States.
+The Hawaiian delegation secured the assurance of Hawaiian independence by U.S. president John Tyler on December 19, 1842.
+They then met Simpson in Europe to secure formal recognition by the United Kingdom and France.
 On March 17, 1843, King Louis Philippe of France recognized Hawaiian independence at the urging of King Leopold I of Belgium.
 On April 1, 1843, Lord Aberdeen, on behalf of Queen Victoria, assured the Hawaiian delegation, "Her Majesty's Government was willing and had determined to recognize the independence of the Sandwich Islands under their present sovereign."